Cardinal-Cryptography/bulletin-board-example/frontend/README.md

-# Examplary frontend for the Bulletin Board contracts
+# Exemplary frontend for the Bulletin Board contracts

 In this folder you will find an example fronted for the Bulletin Board contracts from `../contracts` directory.